mikeott/featured-image-details/README.md

 # Featured Image Details (WordPress)

 This WordPress plugin simply adds a new button next to the featured image that gives you quick access to the image details.
-I intially wrote this plugin for personal use, but have decided to share it for the benefit of madkind :-)
+I intially wrote this plugin for personal use, but have decided to share it for the benefit of mankind :-)

 The image details returned are: